muhammadshaban89/learn-kubernetes/Deployment-Object/README.md

     kubectl rollout undo deploy/<deployment-name>

-To rollout to a specific version
+To rollout to a specific version "N".(N=1,2,3,....)

-    kubectl rollout undo deployment <deployment-name> --to-revision=1
+    kubectl rollout undo deployment <deployment-name> --to-revision=N

 To scale up or down replicasets  to "N" numbers: